nationalarchives/Discovery-Elasticsearch/README.md

 Diagrams that show how each domain (Live/Test, Test-lite and Dev) have been architectured

-See Wiki Pages that describe each element of the schema, web crawlers ans AWS domains
+See Wiki Pages that describe each element of the schema, web crawlers and AWS domains